W3rni0/HacktivityCon_CTF_2020/readme.md

 `select * from product where name like '' and 0=1/**/union/**/select/**/1,username,password,4,5 from user`

-this will first select the data from the product table and filter only the data that make the condition 0=1 true, so the query will filter all the data from this table, then it adds the data in the username and the password columns of the table user and the number 1,4 and 5 to pad the data so we can use union, we get the following output from the search:
+this will first select the data from the product table and filter only the data that satisfy the condition 0=1, so the query will filter all the data from the product table, then it adds the data in the username and the password columns of the table user and uses number 1,4 and 5 to pad the data so we can use union, from the search we get the password and the username for admin:

 ![](assets//images//waffle_land_6.png)

-And we got the password, we can now login as admin and receive the flag:
+We can now login as admin and receive the flag:

 ![](assets//images//waffle_land_7.png)